Trustworthiness in Retrieval-Augmented Generation Systems: A Survey: Evaluation

 \subsection{Benchmarking and Evaluation Methods}

-To ensure a fair comparison of the performance of different LLMs, we have designed specific benchmarking and evaluation methods for each dimension of trustworthiness.
-The data and evaluation code are available at \url{https://github.com/smallporridge/TrustworthyRAG}.
+To ensure a fair and systematic comparison across different LLMs, we introduce TRC Bench (Trust-RAG Compass Benchmark), a comprehensive benchmark covering the six dimensions of trustworthiness in RAG systems, along with dimension-specific evaluation methodologies.
+The benchmark datasets and evaluation code are publicly available at \href{https://github.com/smallporridge/TrustworthyRAG}{TrustworthyRAG Repository}.